 - The extent to which the project/research teams proposed solution has the potential to help the University of Washington achieve its sustainability goals.
 The review committee will take direction from the Environmental Stewardship Committee in determining priority sustainability focuses for the UW in a given year(s) and award Green Seed Fund Grants with this hierarchy in mind.
 (50 pts)

 - Quality and relevance of the interaction with required campus operations department for the completion of the project.
 (30 pts)

 - An assessment of the project team’s ability to deliver the indicated service in accordance with the specifications set out in the RFP.
 (15 pts)

 Grant awardees will be required to provide brief quarterly updates during the duration of the project.
 Depending on the nature of the project, the update may be requested as a short written report, in person meeting or PowerPoint.
 Reporting format will be discussed and determined at the Award Notification Meeting, and can change after the meeting with consensus from the project leads and Green Seed Fund Grant team.
 At the end of each calendar year, a research brief with the abstract, findings, and recommendations will be required.
-Recommendations will be submitted to the Environmental Stewardship Committee, the Senior Vice President for Finance & Facilities, the Vice Provost of Planning and Budgeting, and the Provost.
+Recommendations will be submitted to the Environmental Stewardship Committee, the Vice Provost of Planning and Management, and the Provost.

 The Green Seed Fund grant encourages innovative and interdisciplinary research that contributes to campus sustainability goals found in the Climate Action Plan; to reduce carbon emissions (Section 4) and to develop funding mechanisms for implementation of the plan (Section 6.1).
 The grant aligns with Strategy 2.1.4. to foster academic engagement in climate change by creating connections between academic research and administrative activities.